 SSPR Capable (Capable, Not Capable)

-Methods registered (Alternate Mobile Phone, Email, FIDO2 Security Key, Hardware OATH token, Microsoft Authenticator app, Microsoft Passwordless phone sign-in, Mobile Phone, Office Phone, Security questions, Software OATH token, Temporary Access Pass, Windows Hello for Business)
+Methods registered (Alternate Mobile Phone, Certificate-based authentication, Email, FIDO2 security key, Hardware OATH token, Microsoft Authenticator app, Microsoft Passwordless phone sign-in, Mobile phone, Office phone, Security questions, Software OATH token, Temporary Access Pass, Windows Hello for Business)

 Registration and reset events